Sunday 6th October 2019

-Provided by St John’s Ambulance and Channel Adventure Staff.
+Provided by Channel Adventure Staff.
 Channel Staff will have first aid kits at various positions around the course.
-St John’s ambulance will have first aiders positioned in the event village and in transition.

 The course will be well marked with appropriate signage and distance markers.
 The exact signage used for event day will be shown during the pre-race briefing.

-Portable loos will be available in the event village.
+Portable toilets will be available in the event village and a single toilet in the transition area.
 There are public toilets on the promenade next to the transition area (20p required for these).

 Water is available from the drinking water tap at the rear of The Adventure Centre.
 There will also be drinking water containers in the transition area for you to fill up your water bottles if required.

 Whatever the weather conditions, please make sure you are appropriately equipped to deal with the environment.
 The event will run in conditions deemed safe by the event organisers.
 Should the conditions not be appropriate the events team will contact you no fewer than 12 hours prior to the event registration.
 See terms and conditions for our cancellation policy.